-- (a) These Local Patent Rules are intended to facilitate the speedy, fair and efficient resolution of patent disputes. - (b) These Local Patent Rules apply to all civil actions filed in or transferred to this Court which allege infringement of a utility patent in a complaint, counterclaim, cross-claim or third party claim, or which seek a declaratory judgment that a utility patent is not infringed, is invalid or is unenforceable.
-The Local Rules of Civil Practice of this Court shall also apply to these actions, except to the extent that they are inconsistent with the Local Patent Rules. - (c) The Court may accelerate, extend, eliminate, or modify the obligations or deadlines set forth in these Local Patent Rules based on the circumstances of any particular case, including, without limitation, the complexity of the case or the number of patents, claims, products, or parties involved.
+(a) These Local Patent Rrules are intended to supplement the Local Civil Rules of this District to facilitate the speedy, fair and efficient resolution of patent disputes.

+(b) These Local Patent R^{F}ules apply to all civil actions filed in or transferred to this Court which allege infringement of a utility patent in a complaint, counterclaim, cross-claim or third party claim, or which seek a declaratory judgment that a utility patent is not infringed, is invalid or is unenforceable.
+The Local Rules of Civil Practice of this Court shall also apply to these actions, except to the extent that they are inconsistent with the Local Patent Rules.

+(c) The Court may accelerate, extend, eliminate, or modify the obligations or deadlines set forth in these Local Patent Rules based on the circumstances of any particular case, including, without limitation, the complexity of the case or the number of patents, claims, products, or parties involved.
 If any motion filed prior to the Claim Construction Hearing provided for in LR 104.6 raises claim construction issues, the Court may, for good cause shown, defer the motion until after completion of the disclosures, filings, or ruling following the Claim Construction Hearing.